 How long a civil trial lasts can vary significantly depending on various factors, including the complexity of the case, the number of witnesses, the amount of evidence, the legal issues involved, and the efficiency of the court proceedings.
 As a result, civil trials can range from a few days to several weeks or even longer.

 It’s important to note that the efficiency and workload of the court system in a particular jurisdiction can also affect trial duration.
 Additionally, pre-trial motions, jury selection, and post-trial motions can add to the overall time taken for a civil trial.

 Going to trial can be scary, especially if you are worried about recovering from your injury or paying for the property damage caused by someone else.
 Working with an experienced trial attorney allows you to focus on getting your life back.

 A skilled trial attorney can help you with all of the following:

-Why should I meet with an attorney?
+Why should I meet with a trial attorney?

 At Wilson, Reives, Silverman & Doran, your first consultation will enable you to discuss your case with an experienced trial attorney and find out if your case is strong enough to go to trial.